 The right canoe seat should offer stability, preventing unnecessary shifts that could affect your balance on the water.
 However, it shouldn’t compromise on portability – after all, you don’t want an extra burden while portaging.
 And with two kids in tow on most of our trips, every ounce counts!

-One thing to note is that we are talking about traditional canoes, including kevlar canoes.
+One thing to note is that we are talking about traditional canoes, including Kevlar canoes.
 If you have a kayak, inflatable boat, power boat, or are looking for something for your next sit-on-top kayaking adventure, then this article unfortunately is not for you.

 The seats here are all designed to function best with a traditional cane canoe seat, not a tractor seats, bucket seats, or other kayak seats.